thredcloud/schema-validator/README.md

 # thred-schema-validator

-JSON Schema validator for Thred datapoint schemas
+JSON Schema validator for URL $id and $ref